jkroso/mana/Readme.md

 Mana is a virtual DOM based library which combines all the best ideas I know to enable me to create the prettiest GUI code possible right now using JavaScript

 - Designed for the global state + cursors architecture
-- Also supports components with local state
-- Mount/UnMount hooks; to integrate with legacy code that nobody wants to rewrite, like google maps.
-Also because HACKS
 - Extensible; haha na not really, I tried though.
 To implement a new type you only need to support the interface of a standard node you don't actually need to sub-type it or anything like that.
 The basic interface is:
   - `x.toDOM()` → native DOM node
   - `x.toString()` → an HTML string